frozeman/meteor-build-client/README.md

 Additionally you can set the `ROOT_URL` of app using the `--url` or `-u` option:

     $ meteor-build-client ../myOutputFolder -u http://myserver.com

+    // For all options see
+    $ meteor-build-client --help

 The content of the output folder could look as follows: